Visitors photographing geothermal steam at Hell's Gate, New Zealand.

 Get your booking confirmed instantly

-20-minute mud bath, unlimited access to sulfur hot pools
+20-minute mud bath with unlimited access to sulfur hot pools

 Complimentary guided tour (10:30am and 2:30pm, subject to availability)

-Access to geothermal features including mud volcano, hot waterfall & land coral
+Features of geothermal activity including mud volcano, hot waterfall & land coral are accessible

-Educational displays on geothermal activity & Māori traditions
+Educational displays showcasing geothermal activity & Māori traditions

 Complimentary shuttle pick-up and drop-off within Rotorua central area (separate booking required)